‘Playboy’ Playmate Bryana Holly Goes Braless, Teases Cleavage Beneath Open Silk Bodice

 Bryana Holly is known for her sense of humor as well as for her sensual style.
 Often inserting a bit of levity into her more provocative posts, it’s quite evident that the blond bombshell is in possession of brains as well as of beauty.
 She has made headlines most recently, per W Magazine, for her continued relationship with About a Boy actor Nicholas Hoult, who is the father of her recently-arrived child.

-Despite having recently given birth, it looks like Bryana is in the best shape of her life — and her fans can’t wait to see what might she might share with them next.
+Despite having recently given birth, it looks like Bryana is in the best shape of her life, and her fans can’t wait to see what might she might share with them next.